-In our Basic Obedience Level 1 class you will learn the foundation behaviors needed to make your dog a good companion – sit, stay, down, come when called, polite greetings and loose leash walking.
+In our Basic Obedience Level 1 class you will learn the foundation behaviors needed to make your dog a good companion, enjoy sports, hiking and be the envy of everyone you know – sit, stay, down, come when called, polite greetings, leave it, impulse control and loose leash walking and more.

 We’ll cover basic problem solving and share easy-to-implement training techniques that can be used to teach your dog any behavior.

 - Reliable Name Response: A reliable name response is crucial to training any dog manners, getting and keeping attention under distraction, and overall safety.
 It’s not good enough that your dog knows her name, the reliable response of looking at you when hearing the name is the goal!

 - Reliable Recall: A reliable recall is important for every dog in every situation.
 For maximum safety, for maximum enrichment and for some off-leash freedom a reliable recall is needed.

 - Sit & Stay, Down & Stay: The positions of Sit and Down and getting your dog to stay in that position.